pherris/exosite/README.md

   * double check spelling
   * discuss the right way to graph the data - the time format in the PDF (03:01:00) seems like it won't work well if the sensor isn't reporting often
-  * talk with the team about what could possibly be reusable here
+  * talk with the team about what could/should be reusable
   * consider refactoring HTML to use something like React Components for reuse
   * leverage a build tool like webpack for development
   * create a deployment process which minifies/uglifies/optimizes